Optimized HDBSCAN clustering for reconstructing the merger history of the Milky Way: applications and limitations: Acknowledgements

 \section{Acknowledgements}

-We thank the \texttt{Auriga} team for providing public access to the particle and merger trees data for their simulations.
+We thank the reviewer for their suggestions and constructing feedback which improved the clarity of the paper.
+We also thank the \texttt{Auriga} team for providing public access to the particle and merger trees data for their simulations.
 AS acknowledges a Science Technologies Facilities Council (STFC) Ph.D. studentship at the LIV.INNO Centre for Doctoral Training ``Innovation in Data Intensive Science''.
 This study used the Prospero high performance computing facility at Liverpool John Moores University.